Set Up A Free Consultation Today

 Life throws us difficult challenges, but that is how we change, evolve and grow.
 Often times, the strategies we have used to survive crisis or trauma end up not serving us in our present lives.
 Therapy is a way to discover what is working and to have support in letting go or changing what is not.

 Our goal at AVOS counseling is to provide down to earth, honest, integrative,compassionate, educational and at times, humorous therapy to get you out of pain and back to your inner badass self.
 After all, therapy is hard work, but we at AVOS believe the process should be fun too.
 Although we recognize the difficulty of healing from past hurts and current transitions, our clinicians are inspired by the empowering process of people make healthy changes in their lives and we are honored and humbled to be a part of your journey.

-Both Kristen and Erica are trained in Eye Movement Desensitization and Reprocessing (EMDR) which is a powerful treatment for trauma recovery; We are also informed by Dialectical Behavioral Therapy (DBT), which is a mindfulness-based treatment for helping to develop stress tolerance, emotional regulation and interpersonal effectiveness skills.
+Our entire team is trained in Eye Movement Desensitization and Reprocessing (EMDR) which is a powerful treatment for trauma recovery; We are also informed by Dialectical Behavioral Therapy (DBT), which is a mindfulness-based treatment for helping to develop stress tolerance, emotional regulation and interpersonal effectiveness skills.
 Erica is trained in Becoming a Love and Logic Parent® curriculum and use this in combination with attachment and mindfulness-based parenting strategies to offer support for those struggling with parenting challenges.
 We also recognize the impact of social and racial injustice and believe that the goal of therapy should never be to make one “okay with oppression,” but to help heal from the trauma that oppression can cause so that we can still create lives worth living.